robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 farvor of explicit returns, because exceptions are confusing to manage in concurrent execution.

-When we started writing the supervisor, there were many locks and queues.
-We relied on cancel.
-However, we found ther

 ### The Cathedral and the Bazaar

 The theory behind coroutines is that they are easier to reason about